luciano665/U.S-Medical-Insurance-Costs-analysis/README.md

 2. Install the required Python libraries:

-3. Open the Jupyter Notebook (this version was made using VS code and jupyter extension):
+3. Open the Jupyter Notebook (`Insurance_Cost_Analysis.ipynb`) in your preferred environment (this project used VS Code with the Jupyter extension) and follow the installation prompts for any missing packages.

 ## Usage

 Navigate to the `Insurance_Cost_Analysis.ipynb` file in the Jupyter Notebook UI and run the cells sequentially to replicate the analysis.
+The notebook includes sections for data preparation, exploratory data analysis, and graphical analysis for an in-depth understanding of the factors influencing insurance costs.

+## Graphical Analysis

+The project includes a detailed graphical analysis segment, showcasing:
+- The distribution of ages within the dataset, highlighting the diversity of the sample population.
+- The gender distribution, illustrating the balance between male and female participants.
+- A comparison of smokers and non-smokers, providing insights into smoking prevalence among the sampled individuals.

+These visualizations are crucial for understanding the dataset's composition and identifying patterns related to insurance costs.

 ## Conclusions